motion-kit/motion-kit/README.md

 performance issues.

 You can easily add your own helpers to MotionKit.
-They are all named consistenly, e.g. `MotionKit::UIViewHelpers`, e.g.
-`MotionKit::UILabelHelpers`.
-You just need to specify the "target class" that your helper class is meant to work with.
+They should all be named consistenly, e.g. `MotionKit::UIViewHelpers`, `MotionKit::UILabelHelpers`, etc.  You just need to specify the "target class" that your helper class is meant to work with.
 Each class can only have *one helper class*.